Katniss Everdeen – The Hunger Games

-Last week I wrote about how I generally find movies to be bigger tearjerkers than books, and discussed why they so easily make me cry.
-However, there are still several books that have prickled my eyes or had me in tears.
-So today I thought I would pay tribute to each of those well-crafted emotional tales.
-Continue reading
+Last week I mentioned some reasons why movies are usually bigger tearjerkers than books for me.
+However, there are still several books that have prickled my eyes or had me in tears, so today I thought I’d pay tribute these emotional tales.

 When a favourite character dies in a fantasy novel, movie or TV show, our sense of sadness or shock is often tempered by that niggling question that immediately presents itself… are they really dead?